cnb0/learning-k8s/k8s.bestpractices/04-k8s-security.md

 ## Security Risks and Challenges you’re likely to encounter when using Kubernetes

- -  in production and at scale. best practices and practical recommendations to help you secure cloud-native infrastructure and applications
+ -  In production and at scale. best practices and practical recommendations to help you secure cloud-native infrastructure and applications

 ```

-Images and image registries, when misused, can pose security issues
+- Images and image registries, when misused, can pose security issues
-Organizations need strong governance policies regarding how images are built and stored in trusted image registries.
+        - Organizations need strong governance policies regarding how images are built and stored in trusted image registries.
           You must ensure that container images are built using secure and approved base images that are regularly scanned and
           ensure that only images from whitelisted image registries are used to launch containers in your Kubernetes environment.

-Containers talk to each other and to other endpoints
+- Containers talk to each other and to other endpoints

-Containers and pods will need to talk to each other within deployments as well as to other internal and external endpoints
+        - Containers and pods will need to talk to each other within deployments as well as to other internal and external endpoints
           to properly function.
 If a container is breached, the ability for a malicious actor to move laterally within the environment
           is directly related to how broadly that container can communicate with other containers and pods.

-In a sprawling container environment, implementing network segmentation can be prohibitively difficult given the complexity
+- In a sprawling container environment, implementing network segmentation can be prohibitively difficult given the complexity
 of configuring such policies manually.

-Kubernetes offers rich configuration options, but defaults are usually the least secure
+    - Kubernetes offers rich configuration options, but defaults are usually the least secure
       In keeping with DevOps principles, Kubernetes is designed to speed application deployment and simplify management and
        operations.
-Kubernetes offers a rich set of controls that can be used to effectively secure clusters and their applications.
+    - Kubernetes offers a rich set of controls that can be used to effectively secure clusters and their applications.

-Kubernetes network policies, for example, behave like firewall rules that control how pods communicate with each other
+- Kubernetes network policies, for example, behave like firewall rules that control how pods communicate with each other
 and other endpoints.
-When a network policy is associated with a pod, that pod is allowed to communicate only with the assets
+        - When a network policy is associated with a pod, that pod is allowed to communicate only with the assets
           defined in that network policy.
 By default, Kubernetes does not apply a network policy to a pod, meaning every pod can talk
           to every other pod in a Kubernetes environment.

-Another configuration risk relates to secrets management: how sensitive data such as credentials and keys are stored and
+- Another configuration risk relates to secrets management:
+        - how sensitive data such as credentials and keys are stored and accessed.
-accessed.
           You must ensure that secrets are not being passed as environment variables but are instead mounted into read-only
           volumes in your containers, for example.

-Containers and Kubernetes pose compliance challenges
+                - Containers and Kubernetes pose compliance challenges
-Cloud-native environments also introduce challenges in complying with security best practices, industry standards and
+                - Cloud-native environments also introduce challenges in complying with security best practices, industry standards and
                   benchmarks, and internal organizational policies.

-Beyond remaining compliant, organizations also must show proof of that compliance.
-They must adapt their strategies to
+- Beyond remaining compliant, organizations also must show proof of that compliance.
-ensure their Kubernetes environments meet controls that were originally written for traditional application architectures.
+    They must adapt their strategies to ensure their Kubernetes environments meet controls that
+    were originally written for traditional application architectures.

-Also, the distributed and dynamic nature of containerized applications means monitoring for compliance adherence and audits
+- Also, the distributed and dynamic nature of containerized applications means
-must be fully automated to successfully operate at scale.
+  monitoring for compliance adherence and audits must be fully automated to successfully operate at scale.

-Containers create both familiar and new runtime security challenges
+- Containers create both familiar and new runtime security challenges
     One of the security advantages of containers and Kubernetes is they can be treated as immutable infrastructure – what’s
     running should never be patched or changed but rather destroyed and recreated from a common template when new updates
     are needed.

 Other properties of containers pose unique challenges, including their ephemerality and the speed at which they can be
 launched or removed.